When you have been around as long as Founders Brewing Co., it is natural that you would become known for certain releases.

 “We’ve been enjoying beers brewed with the Mackinac Fudge coffee in our taproom for years, and now we’re finally bringing that treatment to KBS,” said Jeremy Kosmicki, brewmaster at Founders, in a press release.
 “It takes the chocolate flavor traditionally found in KBS to a whole new level.
 Add in a hint of maple syrup and now you have an elegant, yet explosive new flavor experience.”

 KBS Maple Mackinac Fudge pours a deep, dark black with half finger of khaki-colored head that eventually dissipates, leaving nothing behind other than a small ring around the rim of the glass.
-Aroma from the top of the glass is a combination of freshly brewed coffee, malts, bitter dark chocolate, generic nuts, creamy oak and slight maple sweetness.
+The aroma from the top of the glass is a combination of freshly brewed coffee, malts, bitter dark chocolate, generic nuts, creamy oak, and slight maple sweetness.